zvercodebender/community-plugins/README.md

 This directory contains plugins for external tools that interact with Deployit.

+## example-plugins

+This directory contains example plugins which can be used for tutorials and also a starting off point for new plugins

 # Downloading a plugin

 You can find compiled, ready-to-install binaries in the [_Downloads_](http://tech.xebialabs.com/download/community-archive/) location.
 If you want, you can clone